krscoolhub/Python_assingment/README.md

 Q59.
 How can we add an element in a dictionary?
+Ans:
+ By the help of append() , or insert() method we can use to add an item to a dictionary in Python.

 Q60.
 Create a dictionary and access all the values in that dictionary.

 Q61.
 Create a nested dictionary and access all the element in the inner dictionary.